ess-dmsc-dram/documents/training/new-mantid-developer.md

 ## Resources

+- [Accelerated C++](https://www.amazon.co.uk/Accelerated-Practical-Programming-Example-Depth/dp/020170353X) for C++ refresher.
+Lacking more modern aspects of the language but a good foothold.

+- [C++ Common Knowldge](https://www.amazon.co.uk/Common-Knowledge-Essential-Intermediate-Programming/dp/0321321928) is a very easy read and has very good explanations for traps and useful language features.
+Focuses on C++03, but much of it still relevant.

 - [What every programmer should know about memory](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwjn2cX1jcPaAhUQKlAKHSIpAGUQFggyMAE&url=https%3A%2F%2Fpeople.freebsd.org%2F~lstewart%2Farticles%2Fcpumemory.pdf&usg=AOvVaw3VY2lnCBaI-B57Dric65cb) is the bible for basic understanding of CPUs and making efficient use of their capabilities.

 - *Effective Modern C++* by Scott Meyers is an excellent resource for getting up to date with C++11 and C++14.